Carlos Correa Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.97).
+- The Guardians have the 10th-ranked team ERA among all league pitching staffs (4.00).

-- The Guardians allow the eighth-fewest home runs in baseball (152 total, 1.1 per game).
+- Guardians pitchers combine to allow 153 home runs (1.1 per game), the fifth-fewest in baseball.

-- The right-hander's most recent time out came on Wednesday against the Minnesota Twins, when he threw five innings, surrendering two earned runs while giving up four hits.
+- In his most recent appearance on Tuesday, Aug.
+29, the righty went one scoreless inning against the Minnesota Twins without surrendering a hit.

-- The 24-year-old has an ERA of 3.03, with 9 strikeouts per nine innings, in 22 games this season.
-Opponents are batting .237 against him.
+- The 24-year-old has amassed an ERA of 3.46, with 9.4 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.